What Are Bison?

 This level of transparency is unprecedented in the industry and is something that many brands could learn from.

-Health Extension has a moderately sized product range which includes some very common recipes, like Chicken & Rice, but also some less common ones.
+Health Extension has a moderately sized product range, which includes some prevalent recipes, like Chicken & Rice, but also some less common ones.
 Examples of these include recipes that contain Buffalo, Venison, and Duck.

 The vegetables in the formula are Chickpeas, Lentils, Peas, Tapioca, Sweet Potatoes, and Pumpkin.
-This is a considerable selection and covers almost all of the common carbohydrate providing ingredients used in dog food.
-However, this larger range may make this formula inappropriate for those dogs that suffer from plant-based allergies.
+This is a considerable selection and covers almost all of the common carbohydrate-providing ingredients used in dog food.
+However, this more extensive range may make this formula inappropriate for those dogs that suffer from plant-based allergies.

-One of the red meat based formulas from Canidae uses a mix of Bison and Lamb.
-These complementary meat ingredients both contribute to a satisfactory nutritional profile.
+One of the red meat-based formulas from Canidae uses a mix of Bison and Lamb.
+These complementary meat ingredients contribute to a satisfactory nutritional profile.
 The protein proportion isn’t as high as others mentioned in this article but is suitable for less active dogs or those that need lower levels of protein.